Hey There Delilah: Release

 Plain White T's released the song in May 2006 as the third single from their third studio album All That We Needed.
 In 2007, over one year after the song's release, it became the band's first hit in the United States, eventually reaching number one on the Billboard Hot 100 in July, marking the first Hot 100 No. 1 entry for Hollywood Records and Disney Music Group in the chart.
 From July 3 through July 28, 2007, it was the most played song on radio and the most downloaded song on the US iTunes Music Store.

 It was Plain White T's first major hit.
 It also reached number two in the UK.
 The song ended 2007 as the year's 14th biggest-selling single in the UK.

 Since its release, it has sold over 4,000,000 digital copies in the US alone.

 Music video

-The video, directed by Jay Martin, features the band's lead singer, Tom Higgenson, singing the song while the band members are in another room behind him.
+The official music video was directed by Jay Martin.
+It features Higgenson singing the song while the band members are in another room behind him.
 The other band members are not playing in the song.
 The only other instruments are the strings provided by Eric Remschneider, who does not appear in the video.
 In a split-screen, it shows Delilah, played by model Melissa McNelis, who attends college in New York City.